workos/python-flask-example-applications/python-flask-mfa-example/README.md

-# python-flask-sso-example
+# python-flask-mfa-example
-An example Flask application demonstrating how to use the [WorkOS Python SDK](https://github.com/workos-inc/workos-python) to authenticate users via SSO.
+An example Flask application demonstrating how to use the [WorkOS MFA API](https://workos.com/docs/mfa/guide) using the [Python SDK](https://github.com/workos-inc/workos-python) to authenticate users.

 ## Prerequisites
 - Python 3.6+